-- Recreation use data associated with developed public recreation facilities in the Project vicinity. - Recreation use of Project trails. - Recreation trends and future recreation demand. - Identify potential safety issues and describe existing features or measures implemented to protect the public health and safety.
+- Recreation use data associated with informal (undeveloped) river access locations along SR 178.
+Recreation use of Project trails. - Recreation trends and future recreation demand. - Potential safety issues and existing features or measures implemented to protect the public health and safety.

-- Characterize recreation use at the developed public recreation facilities in the Project vicinity. - Characterize recreation use along Project trails that provide access to the lower Kern River or to an existing Forest Service trail in the vicinity of the Project. - Estimate future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.
+- Characterize recreation use at the developed public recreation facilities in the Project vicinity. - Characterize dispersed recreation use at undeveloped sites along the bypass reach accessible from SR 178. - Characterize recreation use along Project trails that provide access to the lower Kern River or to an existing Forest Service trail in the vicinity of the Project. - Estimate future recreation use in the vicinity of the Project using existing use data and published recreation trends information. - Document potential public safety issues and existing programs and measures that are implemented by SCE to protect public health and safety.

-The study area will be focused on public day-use areas in the vicinity of the Project and select Project trails.
-These The day use facilities in the vicinity of the Project are outside the Project boundary, owned and operated by the Sequoia National Forest (SQF), and not part of SCE's Project license.
-The day use facilities are: The recreation day-use facility locations are listed below and shown on Map 3.11-1:
+The study area will be focused on public day-use areas in the vicinity of the Project, locations along SR 178 that support dispersed recreation along the bypass reach and select Project trails.
+The day use facilities in the vicinity of the Project are outside the Project boundary, owned and operated by the Sequoia National Forest (SQF), and not part of SCE's Project license.
+Likewise, between Democrat Dam and the Kern River No. 1 Powerhouse there are no river access locations within the Project boundary.
+The developed day use facilities are: